Irish Free State: Constitutional evolution

-The Statute of Westminster of 1931, embodying a decision of an Imperial Conference, enabled each dominion to enact new legislation or to change any extant legislation, without resorting to any role for the British Parliament that may have enacted the original legislation in the past.
-It also removed Westminster's authority to legislate for the Dominions, except with the express request and consent of the relevant Dominion's parliament.
-This change had the effect of making the dominions, including the Free State, de jure independent nations—thus fulfilling Collins' vision of having "the freedom to achieve freedom".
+The Statute of Westminster of 1931, embodying a decision of an Imperial Conference, enabled each dominion to enact new legislation and change any extant legislation, without resorting to the U.K. Parliament (or any Crown intermediary).
+Extant legislation includes any and all Dominion legislation enacted prior to the Statute of Westminster.
+It also removed Westminster's authority to legislate for the Dominions, except by the express request and consent of the relevant Dominion's parliament.
+This change made the dominions, including the Irish Free State, de jure independent nations—thus fulfilling Collins' vision of having "the freedom to achieve freedom".

 The Free State symbolically marked these changes in two mould-breaking moves soon after winning internationally recognised independence: